MicrosoftDocs/appcenter-docs/docs/sdk/crashes/uwp.md

 ```

 > [!NOTE]
-> This method must only be used after `Crashes` has been started, it will always return `null` before start.
+> This method must only be used after `Crashes` has been started; it will always return `null` before start.

 There are numerous use cases for this API, the most common one is people who call this API and implement their custom [Crashes delegate or listener](#customize-your-usage-of-app-center-crashes).